DustinWatts/ESP32-S3_TFT_Combiner/README.md

 <img src="/Assets/img2.png" alt="ESP32-S3-DevKitC-1 + Touchscreen Combiner PCB" width="720"/>

-A PCB making it easy to combine an ESP32-S3-DevKitC-1 and an ILI9488 TFT + XPT2046 Touchsceen.
+A PCB making it easy to combine an ESP32-S3-DevKitC-1 and an ILI9488 TFT + XPT2046 Touchsceen. ***On big adavantage of the ESP32-S3 is that is has USB HID support.
+So you can use the extra USB port on the DevKitC to connect to your computer, so you can use a USB Keyboard instead of BLE!*** FreeTouchDeck already support this.

 ## Order directly from PCBWay